brettfazio/OpenSesame/artifacts/architecture.md

 # Fault Tolerance

-Low fault tolerance for anything on Google's side.
+Low fault tolerance for anything on Google's or Firebase's end.
 High tolerance for incorrect user input.

 # Architectural Feasibility

+This app is economically feasible with unpaid versions of developmental tools like Trello and GitHub and access to free API and frameworks.

+The more technically feasible aspects of the app are the ability to mark places on the map, assign each marker to a user, to display different markers, to add/remove different markers, and to fill out and send work order forms.

+The less feasible aspects of the app are related to gathering work order material that already exists in the UCF Facilities backlog.

 # Overengineering

-Adding pictures along with the markers.
+Overengineering possibilities to current design plans include:
+- being able to add pictures to markers
+- multiple language options

 # Build-vs-Buy Decisions

-We are using Firebase becuase it is the main backend used for mobile apps and since its developed by Google it has good integration with Android.
+We are using Firebase because it is the main backend used for mobile apps and because it is developed by Google it has good integration with Android.
 We are using this to process/store login information and store all data that users will be served.

 We are using Mockito to generate mocks for unit testing.

+We are using Google Maps because of the aforementioned good integration with Android, its ease of access, and its readily-available documentation.

 # Reuse

 This app will be able to be the backbone of other UCF apps that want to use the Google Map functionalities.

 # Change Strategy

+1. Identify the root cause of the issue.
+2. check for common workarounds that exist.
+3. Discuss with group members on the same day that the issue is discovered.
+4. Add to, edit, or remove the user story involved with the issue.
+5. Reevaluate current design documentation to determine high-level changes.
+6. Add to the backlog and document in next available Git commit.